Bilateral Endoprosthetic Surgery of Hip and Knee

 - early pain adaptation

-Many patients report that they feel less exhausted than expected – an effect of modern anesthesia concepts.
+Many patients report that they feel less fatigued than expected – an effect of modern anesthesia concepts.

 Mobilization: When can you get up?